 Optional MBA Concentrations

 An MBA concentration gives you the chance to focus on a specialized area of interest.
 Which topic would do the most to support your continued career development?
-We offer seven to choose from:
+We offer six to choose from:

 In your financial management concentration, you will improve your ability to make financial decisions, even when faced with risk and uncertainty.
 This concentration provides a theoretical base you can use to examine real-world situations.
 The concentration can include courses related to the operation of the financial system, financial strategy, investments, fixed income, derivatives, and international finance, among others.